scottwcode/sudoku-solver/README.md

 # Instructions

-Click a box and click a number on your keybaord to put in a number.
+Click a box and click a number on your keyboard to put in a number.
 To confirm that value press the ENTER key.
 To delete an entered value, click DEL.
 Finally to auto solve the board press SPACE and watch the algorithm fill in the values.